 - Liquidity risk;

 - Interest rate risk;

 - Credit risk;

 - Operational risk;

 - Index risk;

 - Market risk;

 - Investment risk;

-- Tracking risk; and
+- Tracking risk;

-- Secondary trading risk.
+- · Secondary trading risk; and

+- Foreign currency risk.

 The above-mentioned risks are addressed below in more detail.

 13.1 Liquidity risk

 Liquidity risk is the risk that the Portfolio will not be able to meet its financial obligations towards participatory interest holders when they fall due.
 Net assets attributable to participatory interest holders are payable on demand.